fleabitdev/glsp/website/input/reference/src/object-oriented-programming.md

 	    (prn "my actual coords are " @coords:field)))

-Just like fields and constants, properties can be initialized automatically, using the syntax `(prop name init ...)`.
+Just like fields and constants, properties can be initialized automatically, using the syntax `(prop name initializer-form ...)`.
 The initial value is assigned to the backing field directly; the setter is not invoked.

 Properties are more complicated than fields, so you should avoid using them when they're not necessary.
 Unless you really need to prevent assignment for some reason, the classes above